An Introduction to the Rust language – part 1.

 tests directory and bring functions defined in the src/main.rs file into

-scope with a use statement.
+statement.
 Only library crates expose functions that other

 crates can use; binary crates are meant to be run on their own.